PetrovicArmin/logging-backup-generic-backend/README.md

 ```
 Dir -Recurse ./build/database/*.js | rename-item -newname { [io.path]::ChangeExtension($_.name, "cjs") }
 ```
-Easiest way is to open new powershell in vSCode, and paste code below.
+Easiest way is to open new powershell in VSCode, and paste code below.
 For different shells, you will need to manage this problem by yourself.

 If this is your first time setting up database, then you need to run **migrations** in order to create database schema.
 Do that with *sequelize-cli* with
 ```